TetraJet-v2: Accurate NVFP4 Training for Large Language Models with Oscillation Suppression and Outlier Control: : Oscillation Suppression Through Resetting Master Weights

-After identifying those special elements prone to oscillation, we would like to stabilize them for improving convergence.
-This is a challenging task, because suppressing oscillation would likely harm global optimization, which is why previous methods for Vision Transformers cannot generalize well to LLM training (as shown in Sec.~\ref{subsec:ablation study}: Ablation Study).
+After identifying those special elements prone to oscillation, we would stabilize them for improving convergence.
+This is a challenging task, because suppressing oscillation would likely harm global optimization, which is why previous methods for Vision Transformers cannot generalize well to LLM (as shown in Sec.~\ref{subsec:ablation study}).
 We need a method to effectively stabilize the oscillation, and meanwhile, to maintain a good optimization for all the parameters.

 Our novel stabilization method solves this problem by simply resetting the oscillating weight to the center of the quantization bin where it is lying, which is Alg.~\ref{alg:oscillation-suppress}.

 We adopt this algorithm when the learning rate decays to a relatively low value and oscillation problems emerge.
 The algorithm has the following effects: \begin{itemize} \item The quantized weights are not affected right after the master weights are reset, ensuring \emph{no performance degradation} from the resetting. \item If there is not such resetting, oscillating elements would keep fluctuating between two fixed bins, so \emph{resetting} can provide more chances to be optimized to other values.
 This is better than \emph{freezing}, which results in these parameters never being updated in the future. \end{itemize}